jmunixusers/presentations/Vim.md

 #### Useful features
 Some useful features that are not enabled by default on vim are line numbers and syntax highlighting (if not enabled by default).
 These can be enabled with `:set number`, and `:set syn`.
-These can aslo be added to the vimrc when you get more comfortable and are ready to set that up.
+These can also be added to the vimrc when you get more comfortable and are ready to set that up.

 #### Simple macros
 The `c` key while in normal mode will allow you to delete a selection and immediately start inserting text, c stands for change after all.
-Though c on its own will wait for a secondary input to tell it what it is removing.
+Though `c` on its own will wait for a secondary input to tell it what it is removing.
 Using keys from the more complicated movement section we can do commands like:
 - `cw` change word: delete until the next space character, and insert
 - `c$` delete until the end of the line, and begin inserting